Stack22/Track-Event-Genie/README.md

 I enlisted the help of another Thinkful mentor, Jefferson Heard.
 He agreed to meet me and take a look at what I've got.
 After only a few minutes, and some magic keystrokes from the command line, he was relatively certain that the problem lay not in my code, but on the server where I was calling.
 The OPTIONS call was throwing the 404 message.
 It wasn't returning the correct CORS headers.

 We emailed the programmer, telling him our theory.
 A few hours later, I get a response asking to see the full header request information, which I was able to get to him quickly.
 A short while later, another email response letting me know that he would be updating the server code with permissions to return the correct CORS headers!

+Additionally, I learned many things regarding building even a very basic web app:
+* Not all API's are created equal, nor are they always correct (see above)
+* Getting the data from the API, then manipulating it, isn't always intuitive.
+Learning how and when my code results showed up in the processes of the app proved interesting to say the least.
+* Simpler is usually better (but not always)

 #Development Roadmap
 This is v1.0 of the app, future feature additions and enhancements are planned to include: